Looking back to

 In the 1990s, a decade-long conservative White House dealt a brutal blow to abortion access.
 When the Supreme Court granted states the power to restrict abortion care through parental consent laws, mandatory waiting periods, and gag orders, musicians rallied around feminist issues through the first Rock for Choice concert.

-In 2024, the White House, Senate, and House are all on the line.
-And while DC can only vote for one of the three, we’re still ensuring our voices are heard.
+In 2025, the White House, Senate, and House are all hostile to abortion access.
+While DC could only vote for one of the three, we’re still making our voices heard.

 Our right to bodily autonomy…